Case Study – The Summer Berry Company

 The environment at The Summer Berry Company is very busy, so having all products grouped together in just a few pre-sets on the operator’s controls, saves considerable time on production whilst still ensuring the maximum level of protection from metal contamination.

-The time between the customer placing the order with MDS and the delivery of the metal detection systems on-site was approximately five weeks.
-Once the systems had been delivered, MDS commissioned and validated the units, optimising the range of products for the CEIA MS21 system.
+The time between the customer placing the order with MDS and the delivery of the metal detectors for fruit on-site was approximately five weeks.
+After delivery, MDS commissioned and validated the units, optimising the range of products for the CEIA MS21 system.
 MDS also provided on-site training to The Summer Berry Company to maximise the use and operation of the system.

 MS21 Detector in a typical conveyor